-Our acoustics laboratories on the main campus are regarded as world-class.
-We have a full range of specialist test chambers: full anechoic chamber, two semi-anechoic chambers, transmission suite, two large and one small reverberation chambers, ITU standard listening room equipped with a 96 channel Wave Field Synthesis system, 3D Ambisonic listening booth, audiometric test facilities and a range of modern instrumentation and equipment.
-We are accredited to perform no less than twelve types of test and the test chambers are maintained by a team of commercially funded technical staff.
+We have a full range of world-class acoustics facilities and specialist test chambers, including: a full anechoic chamber, two semi-anechoic chambers, transmission suite, two large and one small reverberation chambers, ITU standard listening room equipped with a 96 channel Wave Field Synthesis system, 3D Ambisonic listening booth, audiometric test facilities and a range of modern instrumentation and equipment.

 What about after uni?